green-coding-solutions/website/content/jobs/green-software-developer.md

 ### How your typical week looks like

-When working at Green Coding Berlin GmbH as an engineer, the work is quite different from traditional coding jobs.
+When working at Green Coding Solutions GmbH as an engineer, the work is quite different from traditional coding jobs.

 Working in CO2 measurement of software is currently still a very academic profession.
 Therefore your weekly work is typically divided into reseach (reading Computer Science papers, articles and proof-of-concept code) and writing prototypes, tests and tools.